TylerWisniewski/tylerwisniewski.github.io/cev.md

 ![Chassis Surface Model](images/portfolio/cev/aero.jpg)
 *Chassis Surface Model for UC24*

-As Chassis Lead, I oversaw the manufacturing of the Monocoque and Aerodynamic Chassis for the UC24 vehicle.
+As Chassis Lead, I directed the manufacturing of the Monocoque and Aerodynamic Chassis components for the UC24 vehicle.
 I also led the Aerodynamic and Structural Design of the UC25 Chassis.

-We designed the UC24 Model in Autodesk Inventor, but for the UC25, I switched us to Autodesk Alias.
-It’s a top-tier automotive program that let us handle surface modeling much better.
-I used an iterative design process and analyzed aerodynamic performance with Ansys Fluent CFD to reduce drag by 6%.
-I also altered parts to make them easier to manufacture and created specific surfaces for autonomous sensor mounting.
-We validated the structure using Ansys ACP and Mechanical.
+We designed the UC24 Model in Autodesk Inventor.
+For the UC25, I transitioned the team to Autodesk Alias.
+This automotive-grade software significantly improved our surface modeling capabilities.
+I utilized an iterative design process and analyzed aerodynamic performance with Ansys Fluent CFD  to reduce drag by 6%.
+I optimized the component geometry to improve manufacturability and accommodate autonomous sensor integration.
+We validated the structural integrity using Ansys ACP and Mechanical.

 ![UC24 Chassis Assembly](images/portfolio/cev/chassis.jpg)
 *UC24 Chassis Assembly*

-Dr. Bhaskaran was impressed by my CFD work for CEV.
-He reworked the MAE 5230: Intermediate Fluid Dynamics final project to use a simplified version of my design process for the UC25.
+Dr. Bhaskaran integrated my CFD workflow into the MAE 5230 curriculum.
+He used a simplified version of my UC25 design process as a teaching case study for the Intermediate Fluid Dynamics course.

 ![UC25 CFD Analysis: Pressure Contours](images/portfolio/cev/pressure.png)
 *UC25 CFD Analysis: Pressure Contours*